MNiMORPH/automated-ablation-stake-data/README.md

 # automated-ablation-stake-data
-Data from automated ablation stake installations
+Data from automated ablation stake installations and some associated weather stations